EliAndrewC/l7r/setting/l7r.md

 In the early days of creation, the celestial realms and the mortal realm were closely intertwined, with celestial beings freely passing between them.
 The heavenly beings of the day and night roamed the world, upsetting the balance of the elements as they strove to each shape the world according to their particular whims and wills.
 Lord Moon saw the danger this posed to the balance of creation, and tasked his servant Ryoshun with guarding the threshold to the celestial heavens.

 Ryoshun is easily identifiable as the star at the highest point in the night sky directly above the world.
 He watches the skies to prevent other celestials from entering the mortal realm without permission from Lord Moon or Lady Sun, but he is more lenient about allowing denizens from the mortal realm to pass freely across the threshold if they are able to find the way.
-Such passage is easier when the distances between the realms is at its lowest, as it is now understood to be in the years around a Day of Thunder.
+Such passage is easier when the distances between the realms are at their lowest, as it is now understood to be in the years around a Day of Thunder.

 Indeed, it was Ryoshun himself who first entered the Damasu domain in the aftermath of the Tsume invasion.
 The ancestral god of the Damasu was not being properly worshipped, and so he was receptive to Ryoshun's proposal to allow members of Lord Moon's heavenly court to enter the domain.
 However, even having been granted this permission, they were still forbidden by Lady Sun to enter the Empire's cities without being granted access by an authority under her purview.
 Ryoshun gained this by striking a bargain with an Imperial Magistrate from the Yasuki family who had been assigned to oversee the Damasu domain under Tsume rule, and so the moon cult began to spread.